SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

 ### 3. Replace the existing item with another item in the top toolbar in Android and IOS platform.

 In the wired document loaded event:
- 1. Get the toolbar item from the top toolbar using their name.
+ 1. Get the toolbar item from the top toolbar using its name.
- 2. Get the index value of the toolbar item in the top toolbar using their name .
+ 2. Obtain the index value of the toolbar item in the top toolbar using its name.
- 3. Remove the toolbar item from the top toolbar using their name.
+ 3. Remove the toolbar item from the top toolbar using its name.
  4. Create a new button.
  5. Replace the toolbar item by the newly created button as a toolbar item using the index value of the toolbar item.